Stamir36/marketplace-b2b/README.md

 # 🚀 Getting started
 The project consists of marketplace and additional files.
-The "source" folder stores the diploma project of the marketplace that was developed.
-Import the file "store.sql" into the database and modify the configuration file "config.php" with the connection details and the level 3 domain.
+The "source" folder stores the marketplace that was developed.
+Import the file "store.sql" into the database and modify the configuration file "config.php" with the connection details and the level 3 domain.<br>
-For authorization and messenger to work, place the "source" folder (renamed to "store") in the "addon_web_site/app/" folder and follow the "addon_web_site/Read_Me.txt" instructions.
+For authorization and messenger to work, place the "source" folder (renamed to "store") in the "addon_web_site/app/" folder and follow the "addon_web_site/Read_Me.txt" instructions.<br>
 After that, you can run the project. <br>Live Demo Website: https://store.unesell.com/<br><br>

 # 🎨 Possibilities
--- Creation of a store and product.
+- Creation of a store and product.<br>
--- View the product page.
+- View the product page.<br>
--- Add to cart.
+- Add to cart.<br>
--- Placing an online order.
+- Placing an online order.<br>
--- Create an order.
+- Create an order.<br>
--- Orders page.
+- Orders page.<br>
--- Switch language.
+- Switch language.<br>

 # License and Author
 The source code of the program is open, distribution and modification is allowed only with the consent of the author.<br>